Reviews

 • Mini automotive 15 amp fuse (replaces the original 5 amp fuse)

-• Assembly
+Assembly

-Pre-assembled build time time: 30 minutes
+Pre-assembled build time: 30 minutes

-Un-assembled kit built time: about 5-6 hours
+Un-assembled kit build time: about 5 to 6 hours

 1) [OPTIONAL HEATED BED STEP] Place the clear acrylic magnet holder plate on the print bed plate, lining up the screw holes.
 Note: no screwing yet.